garthmac/PaddleBallA5/PaddleBallA5/README.md

 - for Ball.Elasticity, Ball.Friction,
 - for Paddle.Elasticity, Paddle.Friction
 - for Sound F/X
-- optional userId...entering baddie gives a tennis ball
+- optional userId...entering any id gives a tennis ball ...enter soccer for soccer ball

 Xcode 6.3.2